Morklympious/Morklympious.github.io/_posts/2016-06-30-Object-funsies.md

   }
 }
 ```
 Essentially what this object is doing is specifying a `toJSON()` property.
 Normally, when serializing an object, you end up with a string verson of the object as specified by `JSON.stringify()`.
-By defining it at the object level, the serialization process via `JSON.stringify` will use that objects method instead of the default method of serialization.
+By defining it at the object level, the serialization process via `JSON.stringify()` will use that method on the object instead of the default method of serialization.
+While not _strictly_ prototypal, it mimics behavior similar to the prototype chain.
 I covered this in the last article about how prototypal inheritance and delegation up the prototype chain works.

 ([Go read it.](prototypes))
 ([Also read about the custom `.toJSON()` property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#toJSON()_behavior))

-Anyways, Now we have an object that will run a custom hook if it's serialized!
+Anyways, Now we have an object that will run (and serialize the return value of) a custom hook if we call it with `JSON.stringify()`!

 ```js
 var object = {